jingwu15/jwdfs/readme.md

 JW-DFS is a file upload/download server.
 You can use it to many computer.

 Usage:
-  dfs [command]
+  ./jwdfs [command]

 Available Commands:
-  client      upload file to DFS help        Help about any command server      the DFS Server version     show version for DFS
+  client      upload file to JW-DFS help        Help about any command server      the JW-DFS Server version     show version for JW-DFS

 Flags:
-  -d, --debug string   debug, default false (default "false") -h, --help           help for dfs
+  -d, --debug string   debug, default false (default "false") -h, --help           help for ./jwdfs

-Use "dfs [command] --help" for more information about a command.
+Use "./jwdfs [command] --help" for more information about a command.
 ```